ziapeltagames/lavender-hack/RULES.md

 # Character Creation

-* Roll 3d6 in order for Strength, Dexterity, Wisdom, Intelligence, Constitution, and Charisma.
+* Roll 3d6 in order for Strength, Dexterity, Wisdom, Intelligence, Constitution, and Charisma
-    * Note bonuses / penalties.
+    * Note bonuses / penalties
-* Roll or choose a background.
+* Roll or choose a background
-* Choose a class (Warrior, Thief, Cleric, Wizard).
+* Choose a class (Warrior, Thief, Cleric, Wizard)
-* Roll hit points.
+* Roll hit points
-    * Use the class die plus constitution.
+    * Use the class die plus constitution
-    * Roll with advantage.
+    * Roll with advantage
-* Roll for starting gear.
+* Roll for starting gear
-* Note class abilities.
+* Note class abilities
-    * If cleric / wizard, roll for spells.
+    * If cleric / wizard, roll for spells

 ## Backgrounds and Connections